-Our Industry is highly competitive.
-We compete with numerous existing companies intensely.
+Our industry is highly competitive.
+We compete with numerous existing companies intensely in many ways.
 We expect new companies to enter our industry and we expect competition to increase.
 Many of these companies have substantially greater research and development, marketing, financial, technological, personnel and managerial resources than we have.
 In addition, many of these competitors, either alone or with their collaborative partners, have significantly greater experience than we do in: